The habitual residence test - how a decision is made

-This page explains how a decision is made on whether you pass the habitual residence test.
+This page explains how a decision is made about whether you pass the habitual residence test.

 Proving your right to reside and intention to settle in the UK can be difficult.
 If you're unsure about anything, seek the help of an adviser.